 Now we get to what this has to do with khushaf.
 Based on the traditions of the Prophet Muhammad, Muslims often break their fast with a date and fresh juice.
 Dates are an excellent source of fiber, sugar, potassium, and magnesium.
 The sugars found in dates, and similarly in other dried fruits, release slowly and help maintain a healthy blood sugar level.
 Now, khushaf if essentially a whole bunch of dried fruits and nuts, which all combine to give your fasting body a healthy boost of glucose and other essential nutrients.

 You can be as creative as you like with this dish.
 Don’t have apricots?
 No problem.
 Want to use pistachios?
 Okay.
 You can really use whatever dried fruits you like, and whatever juices you like.
 In this particular recipe, I used coconut milk and mango juice for the liquid.
 Many people simply use water.
 Others use milk.
+I have also started to add chia seeds for added health benefits.
 The possibilities here are endless 🙂 But seriously, have fun with it, and try it.
 You will never look at dried fruits the same after you have had khushaf!!